nomnomab/lc-turret-key/README.md

 ## Changelog

+## 1.2.0

+- Added a config entry to re-enable the turret after an amount of time.

 ## 1.1.0

 - Added a config entry to give a chance to break the key when used on a turret.